georapbox/web-storage/README.md

 ### keys()

-Gets the list of all keys in the storage for a specific datastore.
+Gets all keys (unprefixed) of saved items in a specific datastore.

-**Kind**: instance method of `WebStorage`
 **Returns:** `[string[], Error | null]` - Returns an array with two elements: the first is an array of keys (without the prefix) for the saved items, and the second is `null` if no error occurred, or an `Error` object if an error occurred.

 **Usage**